-Data Quality specified at upper level (for example series) is applicable at lower level (for example dataset), see Table C-6-1 (quoted from ISO 19157) below.
+Data Quality specified at upper level (for example series) is applicable at lower level (for example dataset), see Table C-5-1 (quoted from ISO 19157) below.
 If the Data Quality differs between the upper and lower level, then supplemental information should be provided at the lower level.

+Table C-5-1 – Hierarchical levels